jotavare/unit-testing/README.md

 ## REFERENCES

 Some references that I used or will in the future, to learn and complete this project.
-Some of them are based on the book `The Art of Unit Testing`.
+Some are based on the book `The Art of Unit Testing`.

 | Book | Author |
 | :--- | :----- |